 5. Update your interests

 This allows for those connecting with you to see what pages you follow and what interests you.
 Add influencers, companies, groups, and schools you keep up with.
-These interests make for great talking points - whether it’s small talk during an initial message, or a similarity that gets brought up at another time.
+This helps develop your personal brand and build your brand further.
+These interests make for great talking points - whether it’s small talk during an initial message or a similarity that gets brought up at another time.

 Dave DeWalt, Founder of NightDragon, Former CEO - FireEye, McAfee & Documentum: Great example of how to show a wide variety of positions with simplicity.
 Scroll to the bottom to see who he follows.
 He makes himself even more interesting by who he chooses to follow.

-Your clients, customers, and partners are looking at your LinkedIn profile.
+Your clients, customers, and partners are looking at your LinkedIn profile, which is a reflection on both your professional and personal brand.
 Get a friend or coach to give you tough, honest feedback on your profile.

-PS - If you register for Speak by Design University, you can work with our coaches to enrich your LinkedIn profile.
+Register for Speak by Design University to work with our coaches and enrich your LinkedIn profile.
 We start a new group every month!